Seven Steps to Implementing an E-Commerce Solution Using QuikPAY

 - Information regarding the implementation time line

-If you want to use a vendor-purchased front-end application, the system e-commerce team arranges contact between the vendor and Nelnet Business Solutions.
+If you want to use a vendor-purchased front-end application, the Treasurer’s Office arranges contact between the vendor and Nelnet Business Solutions.
 NBS requires you to sign a nondisclosure agreement before you can receive NBS documentation.

 If you want to use a payment processing solution other than QuikPAY, provide the Treasurer’s Office with vendor contact information, proof of vendor PCI compliance, and application documentation.
-The Treasurer’s Office, Commerce Bank, Information Security & Access Management (ISAM), and the e-commerce team evaluate the vendor product for compliance with the University’s e-commerce security guidelines.
+The Treasurer’s Office and the Information Security & Access Management (ISAM) team will evaluate the vendor product for compliance with the University’s e-commerce security guidelines.
 The Treasurer’s Office contacts you within two weeks as to whether the vendor product meets University of Missouri e-commerce requirements.

 Final approval for all e-commerce activity requests will come from the Treasurer’s Office.